 Former Trojans who fare the best in terms of salary hold a Master of Business Administration (MBA), Finance and earn a median salary of $160K per year.
 Those holding a Master of Social Work (MSW) are less fortunate in terms of earnings, bringing in $38K on average per year.

 Former Trojans who have experience with Strategic Marketing can expect to make 28 percent more than other alumni ($100K on average).
 Project Management is a popular skill among USC alumni, with nearly one in seven grads reporting using it on the job.
 Microsoft Office, Microsoft Excel, and Financial Analysis are among other dominant skills.

 Benefits and Perks

-When it comes to paid time off, there is more lenience involving vacation than illness; approximately half of the respondents get vacation time, whereas just one in three grads get paid sick leave.
-Dental insurance applies to a fair number of survey participants, and a large number of grads report health coverage.
-A large number of respondents save up for retirement through a 401(k) plan.
-Other benefits that University of Southern California alumni receive are a casual working environment, life insurance, a company-subsidized cell phone, and tuition reimbursement.
+When it comes to paid time off, there is more lenience involving vacation than illness; close to half of the alums get vacation time, whereas just one-third of alumni get paid sick leave.
+Most respondents report contributing to a 401(k).
+For this school, most former students are the recipients of health benefits, and a fair number of former students pick up dental plans, too.
+Additional benefits handed to University of Southern California alumni include a casual working environment, life insurance, a company-subsidized cell phone, and tuition reimbursement.